 This is because fear was effectively replaced by intimidate, which itself was replaced later on by menace.
 As such, R&D is more likely to bring back intimidate than fear, but even that is still very unlikely.

-A note: Fear MTG
+A note about Fear MTG

-To conclude, fear is an evasion keyword ability.
+Fear is an evasion keyword ability.
 Creatures with fear can only be blocked by artifact creatures and black creatures.
 Fear is almost exclusively found in black and was replaced by the more versatile keyword, intimidate.

 Even though most creatures with fear are no longer competitively viable due to power creep, there are some exceptions.
 Plus, nobody expects you to play fear cards anymore!
 So surprise them by putting one in your deck today!